What is a Temporary Workers visa?

 What is the Creative and Sporting category?

-To apply as a temporary worker under the Creative and Sporting category, you must meet the specific requirements.
+To apply for a Temporary Worker visa under the Creative and Sporting category, you must meet the specific eligibility requirements.

-Only those considered a professional sportsperson can apply via this Temporary Worker visa category.
+Only those considered professional sportspersons can apply via the Temporary Worker visa category.
 You must provide crucial services in this field either as an athlete or a coach, at a professional or semi-professional level of your sport.

-Additionally, if you are applying to be a temporary worker in the UK as a sportsperson, you must demonstrate that you will make a significant contribution to the development of this sport.
+Additionally, if you apply for Temporary Worker visa as a sportsperson, you must demonstrate that you will make a significant contribution to the development of this sport.

-If you are looking to work in the UK temporarily as a creative, you must similarly fulfil the necessary criteria.
-Dancers, models in the fashion industry and actors will only be eligible for the Temporary Worker Visa if their UK sponsor can demonstrate that they could not hire a British worker for this role.
+If you’re looking to apply for a Temporary Worker visa as a Creative, you must similarly fulfil the necessary criteria.
+Dancers, models in the fashion industry, and actors will only be eligible for the Temporary Worker visa if their UK sponsor can demonstrate that they could not hire a British seasonal worker visa for this role.